-Visit our Urgent Care for your COVID-19 symptoms or possible exposure to COVID-19.
-We offer rapid COVID-19 testing at this location for symptomatic patients, possible exposure, and travel requirements.
+Visit our Urgent Care for your COVID-19 symptoms or possible exposure to COVID-19 or contact your primary care provider's office.

 To help provide additional guidance please see our Frequently Asked Questions section below.